dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-pfx.md

 **http:// &lt;FQDN_of_your_NDES_server&gt;/certsrv/mscep/mscep.dll**

 ### Next steps
-You are now ready to set up certificate profiles, as described in [Configure certificate profiles](how-to-configure-certificates.md).
+You are now ready to set up certificate profiles, as described in [How to configure certificates with Microsoft Intune](how-to-configure-certificates.md).